Keeping moms and babies safe during the pandemic

 St. Luke’s Birthing Center has a nurse available 24/7.
 You can call us at any time.
 We are always here, ready to answer any questions you might have.

 We want to provide you with reassurance.
 It’s normal to feel anxious when pregnant.
 It is normal to feel anxious during this time.
-Your St. Luke’s Birthing Center team is taking every precaution and learning as much as we can about how pregnancy is impacted by the coronavirus so that we can provide you and your baby with the most up-to-date expert care.
+Your St. Luke’s Birthing Center team is taking every precaution to provide you and your baby with the most up-to-date expert care.

 We’re here, each and every day, ready to put you and your baby’s health above all else.